 The final lever is Payable Days.
 What can you do to stretch the payments to your suppliers with no penalty?
 Can you negotiate longer terms, adjust payments to weekly, not daily and make sure you avoid late charges?
 Get creative!
 I’ve seen clients negotiate for their manufacturer to fulfill their orders and hold them in their warehouses without payment until there is a need to send them into Amazon, and the payment is made at that time.
 Nice terms are out there for those that develop relationships with their suppliers!

 If you must use loans to pay your supplier, be careful.
-There are so many options available now for loan funding that give you 60-90 days of no interest.
+There are so many options now for loan funding that give you 60-90 days of no interest.
 If you’re considering these, make sure you’re using this debt wisely.
-Debt can be helpful if it is used as a bridge, paying for inventory knowing your settlement is coming in a few days.
-Debt can help if you get good terms and you have done your homework to ensure a positive return on your use of the funds.
-Debt should not be used as a last-ditch effort to save the business.
-If you are experiencing a low gross profit margin, this is a sign that debt may extending your business when it is not functioning well enough to cover the interest payments that will be coming due.
-To save your personal credit, do not take risks with debt when you are unsure of making a return.
+Debt can be helpful if it is used as a bridge, paying for inventory knowing your settlement is coming in a few days, or if you get good terms and you have done your homework to ensure a positive return on your use of the funds.
+However, debt should not be used as a last-ditch effort to save the business.
+If you’re experiencing a low gross profit margin, this is a sign that debt may extending your business when it is not functioning well enough to cover the interest payments that will be coming due.
+To save your personal credit, don’t take risks with debt when you’re unsure of making a return.

 Get Started – Pull the Levers to Profitability to Improve Your Cash